Boys Lacrosse Equipment Guide 2023

 Crosse (Sticks): There are so many options when it comes to buying a lacrosse stick.
 Many options are simply not up to the job.
 However, there are good options for every budget.

 · Top Pick: The best option for the money on the market is the String King Intermediate 2.
 You can get this crosse for offensive players or defense.
-Let us know if you want this stick as we get a 20% discount from String King.
 It should also be available at Dicks.

 · Other options: